 - 2 avocados sliced

-For the dressing, mix the ingredients until emulsified.
-I like to shake them in a jar.
+- For the dressing, food process all the ingredients until emulsified.

 - Pour some water into a shallow dish and dip the rice paper in the water for about 5 seconds per side until it becomes pliable, but isn't completely soggy.
 Then, transfer the damp rice paper to a damp cutting board or table surface.

 - On top of the rice paper, add 1 layer of smoked salmon, then the cucumber slices, spinach, onion, avocado, basil, and romaine.